 He was previously the representative for Pennsylvania’s 7th congressional district as a Democrat from 1837 to 1839; the representative for Pennsylvania’s 7th congressional district as a Jackson from 1835 to 1837; and the representative for Pennsylvania’s 7th congressional district as a Jackson from 1833 to 1835.

-From Dec 1833 to Mar 1841, Wagener missed 622 of 2,005 roll call votes, which is 31.0%.
-This is worse than the median of 29.0% among the lifetime records of representatives serving in Mar 1841.
+From Dec 1833 to Mar 1841, Wagener missed 633 of 2,012 roll call votes, which is 31.5%.
+This is on par with the median of 30.0% among the lifetime records of representatives serving in Mar 1841.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|